Before you go, why not get a free pest control quote...

 Ants are fascinating but extremely predictable creatures.
 Ants are going to do what they do best, and that can sometimes interfere with our lives.
 When you find that ants have invaded your home, you may have to take action to eliminate the potential hazards they bring with them.

-If you see mounds of dirt piled up in expansion joints or cracks in the pavement, you are most likely looking at pavement ants.
+You are most likely looking at pavement ants if you see mounds of dirt piled up in expansion joints or cracks in the pavement.
 They will nest under other types of objects or debris covering the ground.
-It's also common to find them living indoors near heat sources during colder weather.
+It’s also common to find them living indoors near heat sources during colder weather.

 Pavement ants are most active around or after dusk.
 Light attracts these ants, and they tend to find their way inside of homes during the night.
 Once indoors, pavement ants will forage for food and water.
 Their diets vary but typically consist of sweets such as nectar, fruits, and the excreted honeydew of aphids.
 They also collect and eat dead insects, seeds, and grease.
 If they explore your home and find food sources such as open food containers, crumbs, or trash, they will be encouraged to return and have the potential to become a significant problem.

 Pavement ants have four stages of life: egg, larva, pupa, and mature adult.
 The reproductive members of their colonies are winged and can fly.
-Though they have been known to swarm throughout the year, typically these winged males and females will swarm in the months of June and July.
+Though they have been known to swarm throughout the year, these winged males and females will typically swarm in June and July.
 After the mating process has occurred, all of the females will seek out new nesting areas and become the queens of their colonies.

-A pavement ant has appendages that are lighter than the rest of its body, which will range from light brown to black in color.
+A pavement ant has appendages that are lighter than the rest of its body, which will range from light brown to black.
 These ants are roughly 3 millimeters in length, and their antennae consist of 12 segments and a club with three segments.
 Like other ants, they have an abdomen, thorax, and head.
-Pavement ants, however, have unique lines that run parallel along the head and thorax.
-Their thorax contains spines, and they also have a stinger.
+Pavement ants, however, have unique lines that run parallel along with the head and thorax.
+Their thorax contains spines, along with a stinger.

 Pavement ants have spread throughout the United States since arriving from Europe many years ago.
 They are commonly found in the Midwest, the mid-Atlantic states, New England, Washington, and California.
 These ants build their colonies underground, often beneath pavement or asphalt.
 If there is no pavement available, they will make their homes under other objects and debris that sufficiently covers the ground.
 During the winter months, they have no issues with moving into a structure and nesting close to sources of heat.

 Like other types of ants, pavement ants are capable of spreading bacteria into your home.
 These ants are usually docile towards humans, but are very aggressive towards other ants during the spring.
-They can bite, but their primary defense is their ability to sting.
-This can happen when the winged mating ants swarm or when they are defending themselves.
+They can bite, but their primary defense is their ability to sting; this can happen when the winged mating ants swarm or are defending themselves.
 Otherwise, they are not extremely dangerous to humans.